waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`dungeon_navigator_agent` (CRITICAL PRIORITY):** To plot an optimal, full-exploration path for complex, multi-floor areas like Silph Co.
 This is essential for finding the CARD KEY efficiently.

 ### B. Agent & Tool Deletion Queue
-- `overworld_navigator_agent`: Invalid agent concept.
-Must be a tool, not an agent.

 ### C. Active Agents (Reliable)
 - `pc_navigator_agent` (v2)